AdwoaM/Project_3/README.md

 ## Dataset
 The dataset used for training and evaluation is the Wine Quality dataset, which contains samples of red and white wines.
 Each sample is described by 11 input variables, including fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol.
 The target variable, quality, is a rating between 3 and 8.
 The dataset can be found at [link to dataset].

+**fixed acidity**: Wines mostly contain tartaric, malic, citric, and succinic fixed acids.
+Grapes grown in cool climates provide wines with high acidity and a sour flavor.
+You can take steps to lessen the acidity of these highly acidic wines..

+**volatile acidity**:It refers to the acidic elements of a wine that are gaseous, rather than liquid, and therefore can be sensed as a smell The main acid connected to the flavor and aroma of vinegar is acetic acid.

+**citric acid**: A supplement of acid added during fermentation to help winemakers increase the acidity of their wine, particularly from grapes produced in warmer climates.

+**residual sugar**: Natural sugars from grapes that remain in wine after alcoholic fermentation is complete.

+**chlorides**: The saltiness in wine is influenced by this.

+**free sulfur dioxide**: Quantity of SO2 that is unbound from other molecules.
+Throughout the whole winemaking process, sulfur dioxide is utilized to stop oxidation and microbiological growth.

+**total sulfur dioxide**: The amount of SO2 in the wine that is free as well as the amount that is attached to other substances like sugars, aldehydes, or pigments.

+**density**: The concentration of alcohol, sugar, glycerol, and other dissolved substances in wine determines its density mainly..

+**pH**: Technique for calculating ripeness in relation to acidity.

+**sulphates**: A common food preservative used in winemaking to preserve the freshness and flavor.

+**alcohol**: The amount of alcohol the wine contains.

+**quality**: How the wine is rated.
+In this dataset the lowest quality is 3 while the highest is 8.

+## Reason for Data Selection:
+The Wine Quality dataset was selected because it provides a diverse range of features that can potentially influence the quality of wine.
+Additionally, the dataset is publicly available, well-documented, and widely used in machine learning research, making it suitable for experimentation and comparison of different predictive models.

 ## Methodology
 **Data Preprocessing**: The dataset is cleaned and preprocessed to handle missing values, outliers, and categorical variables.
 Feature scaling and encoding are applied as necessary.